 A client recently emailed me and said “I’ve been blogging about all of the topics you identified, and I feel like our content is so much better than our competitors.
 Why aren’t we doing better?”

 She was being honest.
 They had written a blog post for nearly every keyword I helped them identify as a priority, and their content was actually quite good.
 The problem was that there was a mismatch in the type of content they were creating in response to the terms they were targeting.
-The content they were creating for broad, two-word terms that were competitive and heavily searched were equal in length, depth, and quality as the content they were creating for longer tail terms that were much more specific and far less competitive.
+The content they were creating for broad, two-word terms that were competitive and heavily searched were equal in length, depth, and quality to the content they were creating for long-tail terms that were much more specific and far less competitive.

-In other words, they were failing to recognize that search engines now require more depth and breadth in the content they serve for search queries around broad topics than they need and require for more detailed, long-tail search terms.
+In other words, they were failing to recognize that search engines now require more depth and breadth in the content they serve for search queries around broad topics than they need and require for more specific, long-tail search terms.

 Let’s take a broad topic like “lawn mower repair” as an example.

 The person conducting this search could have many different goals in mind.
 For example, they might want to: